 Repeat until you have justified and reconciled every belief you have.

 Training your general predictions obviously combs out errors in your beliefs.
 However, one can go above and beyond, and spend time not predicting per se, but looking for contradictions in your beliefs.
-As it turns out, it is actually possible to have a set of beliefs which is fully consistent end to end, although the time investment necessary to verbalize every one of your beliefs is immense.
+As it turns out, it is feasible to have a set of beliefs which is fully consistent end to end, although it is true that the time investment necessary to verbalize every one of your beliefs is immense.

 One benefit is that cognitive dissonance is tense, and removing the dissonance removes that tension.
 Completing a rep of the fourth set relaxes you permanently.